Item uses these practice principles: Partnerships with families.

 Item responds to these sub-outcomes: Children take increasing responsibility for their own health and physical wellbeing.

-The training cost will vary depending on the provider and location -
+Costs vary depending on the provider and location.
+Please contact providers directly.

-Target population: educators who work with families challenged by financial and social disadvantage.
+Target population: educators who work with disadvantaged families.

-Program/practice descriptions and details: a book describing the framework taught in the training can be purchased online, and a training supplement is also available online.
-Workshops participants are provided with a companion workbook for the workshop they attend.
+Program/practice descriptions and details: a book describing the framework taught in the workshops can be bought online; a training supplement is also available online.
+Workshop participants receive a companion workbook.

-Training requirements: participants are required to attend two days of training.
-Day one training is a pre-requisite for day two training.
-These two days of training can be attended consecutively or can be spaced as appropriate to give participants time to integrate the material.
-This will depend on participants individual need and interest.
+Training requirements: participants attend two days of training; day one is a prerequisite for day two.
+Training days can be consecutive or spaced to give participants time to integrate the material, if necessary.

 Australian experience: the training has been delivered across Australia and is suitable for the Victorian context.